One Day in Cadiz Itinerary – How to Spend a Perfect Day in Cadiz, Spain

 Start with the Cathedral

 To start your one day adventure in Cadiz, you’ll want to start at an amazing Cathedral in the Barrio del Pópulo.
-It’s considered one of the top monuments in Cadiz and is very famous.
-When people think of Cadiz, it’s most often of its golden dome, the classic landmark of the city of Cadiz.
+It’s considered one of the top monuments around here and is very famous.
+When people think of this city, it’s most often of its golden dome, probably the most recognizable landmark.
 It took over a century to build and finally finished in 1838, creating a fascinating mix of architectural styles.

 Cathedral in the Barrio del Pópulo, Cadiz